 The light at the end of the tunnel

 Every good script needs a happy ending.
-And on 4 November 2020, Taylor-Brown got one step closer to hers when she was named on the Great Britain team for the Olympic Games Tokyo 2020.
+And on 4 November 2020, Taylor-Brown got one step closer to hers when she was named on the Great Britain team for the Olympic Games Tokyo 2020 (in 2021).

-But as she prepares to compete in the greatest sporting event on earth, she is determined to make it a pleasant experience.
+But as she gets ready to compete in the greatest sporting event on earth, she is determined to make it a pleasant experience.

 "Just enjoy it.
 It would be my first Olympics and could be my last Olympics, so I just have to enjoy it," she said, before adding "I think you'd be lying if you didn't say you were aiming for a medal.
 I'm not just going to a race to take part but at the same time I don't put that pressure on myself."